TheComputerM/dotfiles/README.md

 - Replace with your username in `.config/gtk-3.0/bookmarks`
 - Maybe reboot
 - If you cannot see available wifi networks try `systemctl start iwd`
+- Follow the auto-login [here](https://wiki.archlinux.org/title/GNOME/Keyring) or else vscode is going to keep asking you to login and shit

 ## Keybindings